Agile Project Management (ICP-APM)

 - Establish a plan for incorporating Agile Project Management practices into your specific work area

-- Learn how to establish and communicate appropriate expectations
+- Establish and communicate appropriate expectations

 Although there is not an ICAgile official exam, ICAgile allows for their course accreditors to determine appropriate means for retention of the learning outcomes.
 Depending on your provider, there may be some type of assessment in order to earn certification.